sujallamichhane18/Secta-Browerextension/README.md

 ## Contributions
 We welcome contributions!
 Feel free to fork the repository and submit pull requests.

-## License
-Secta is released under the MIT License.

 ## Contact
 For support, suggestions, or reporting security issues, contact us at linkedin(https://www.linkedin.com/in/sujal-lamichhane/).